LOGIC-10/ASP_Project6/project6_report.md

 ## 5. Robustness Analysis

 Robustness to degradations is a central requirement for audio fingerprinting systems.
 This section discusses how the proposed designs behave under three types of distortions: additive noise, pitch shifts, and tempo changes.
 In addition to the tabular summary in Table 1, the figures produced by `plot_variation_curves_hq.py` and related scripts provide visual confirmation of the trends.
-The key plots are `plots/pitch_curve_hq.png`, `plots/tempo_curve_hq.png`, and `plots/pitch_tempo_heatmap_hq.png`.
+The most important visuals are the high‑quality pitch and tempo sweeps (Figures&nbsp;1 and 2) and the chroma pitch–tempo heat map (Figure&nbsp;3).

 ### 5.1 Noise robustness